corda/corda-docs-portal/content/en/docs/corda-os/4.8/modify-the-flow.md

 ## Define FlowLogic

-1. Depending whether you are working with Java or Kotlin template, perform one of the following steps:
+1. Depending on whether you are working with the Java or Kotlin template, perform one of the following steps:

    * For Java, open `Initiator.java` from `workflows/src/main/java/com/template/flows/Initiator.java`.
    * For Kotlin, open `Flows.kt` from `workflows/src/main/kotlin/com/template/flows/Flows.kt`.